← All guides

 What internal temperature is smoked salmon done at?

-Hot-smoked salmon is done at 145°F internal, the standard safe temperature for fish, and should flake cleanly with a fork.
+Hot-smoked salmon is done at 145°F internal, the USDA safe minimum for fish, and should flake cleanly with a fork.

 What is the difference between hot-smoked and cold-smoked salmon?